Marshal and Lily have been married for 2 years now and are planning their family.

 This is the percentage charged on the loan's principal.
 It's considered the cost of borrowing.
 Some rates remain fixed; others may increase over time.
 If the borrower pays interest on the original amount plus previously accrued interest, that's known as compound interest.

-A fixed-rate interest means the interest rate stays the same throughout the loan term.
-This is ideal in volatile markets, though in long-term loans (e.g., 30 years), it might be more expensive if market rates drop.
+A fixed-rate mortgage means the interest rate stays the same throughout the loan term.
+This is ideal in volatile markets, though in long-term loans like 30 years, it might be more expensive if market rates drop significantly.

 An adjustable (or floating) rate mortgage changes based on market conditions.
 The rate is usually the sum of a market index and a fixed percentage from the lender.
 The rate stays fixed initially, then adjusts periodically.